You had a hard workout yesterday and wake up to find that your heel pain is absolutely unbearable.

 Do You Have a Stress Fracture?

 Like Plantar Fasciitis, stress fractures are often caused by overly intense exercise, overuse, and high impact.
-However, while plantar fasciitis is an injury to a ligament in the arch of the foot, a stress fracture is a small crack or fissure in the bone of the heel or foot.
+However, while plantar fasciitis is an injury to a ligament in the arch of the foot, a stress fracture is a small crack or fissure in one of the bones in the heel or foot.

 Causes of Stress Fractures